-Application period is now closed!
+Online application period is now open!

 NOTE: If you are an individual looking for support in accessing training opportunities, please contact Job Service: Training Opportunities | Job Service North Dakota

 The Technical Skills Training grant was first developed in 2020 in response to the economic impacts of the COVID-19 pandemic.
 The program supported new and expanding accelerated skilled workforce training programs for displaced workers.
 The Technical Skills Training grant program aims to offset the cost for program providers and employers in their effort to support the development of highly trained skilled workers to meet the demands of our labor market.
 Since the initial launch of this program, the following legislative assemblies provided additional funding to keep the program operational.

 - 2021-2023 - 67th Legislative Session - $1,000,000- Coronavirus Relief Fund; funding source closed

 - 2021-2023 - 67th Special Legislative Session - $3,000,000; sustain; American Rescue Plan Act (ARPA); added Track B; funding source open*